adtork/Jeremy-Azure-lab/Catalyst8000v-SD-WAN/readme.md

 ip address dhcp
 no shut
 ip route 10.2.10.0 255.255.255.0 10.2.1.1
+do wr mem
 </pre>

-**Important- The vManage used in this lab has a root certificate named "ROOTCA.pem".
-From vManage vshell, cat ROOTCA.pem to view the certificate.
-Transfer the ROOTCA.pem file to 8k2.
-EX: on vManage- cat ROOTCA.pem, copy the output to your local machine, save the file, scp the file to VM2, on 8k1- "copy scp: bootflash:" and follow the prompts.
-The cert will be installed in a later step.**
+**Important- To onboard the 8ks, generate a bootstrap config in vManage and include the certificate.
+Change the file name to "ciscosdwan_cloud_init" and make sure it's a .cfg.
+Transfer the .cfg to the 8k.**

 **Change the 8k from autonomous mode to controller mode.
 Confirm the change and then no to the init file.
 The 8k will reboot at this time.**
 <pre lang="...">
 controller-mode enable
 </pre>

 **Onboard 8k2 to the existing SD-WAN fabric.
 Note- in controller mode you have to use "config-t" and you have to "commit" the config changes.
-Make sure to change the fabric setting match your environment.**
+Make sure to change the fabric setting match your environment.
+After the 8k reboots, the default username is admin/admin.
+You will need to change the password.**
 <pre lang="...">
 config-t
 hostname 8k2
+interface GigabitEthernet1
+ip address dhcp
+interface GigabitEthernet2
+ip address dhcp
+commit
+hostname 8k2
 system
-organization-name "your-existing-org-name"
+organization-name "GBB-NETWORKING"
-sp-organization-name "your-existing-org-name"
+sp-organization-name "GBB-NETWORKING"
 site-id 20
-vbond x.x.x.x
+vbond 23.100.66.1
 system-ip 112.112.112.112
 commit
 exit